san00/multiplytheanimals/README.md

 # multiplytheanimals
-Multiply the animals is my first web project built from scratch using html & css.
+Multiply the animals is my first website project built from scratch using html & css.